 - Leaves: Foliage tends to be basal, with is deeply toothed leaflets of ternately compound leaves.

-- Flowers: Feathery plumes of flower clusters are born on tall stalks above the foliage.
-Flowers come in shades of white, pink, and red.
-Flowers stay in bloom several weeks and slowly fade in color as they dry.
+Flowers: Feathery plumes of flower clusters are born on tall stalks above the foliage.
+Flowers come in shades of white, pink, and red, staying in bloom several weeks and slowly fading in color as they dry.

 Bloom Period/Days to Harvest:

 Different varieties will bloom anywhere from mid-spring to late summer.
 If you choose different types, you can prolong the bloom almost all season.
 The plumes remain in flower for several weeks and continue to look good as they fade and dry on the plant.
 No deadheading it needed.